-Arguments against Using Tor and a VPN Together
+Arguments against Using Tor Browser and a VPN Together

 The other drawbacks vary depending on how you set things up.
 You can take the Tor over VPN approach, or the VPN over Tor approach.
 The developers of the Tails Operating System (which uses Tor by default) are opposed to using a VPN with Tails except in very specific circumstances.